cztomczak/cefpython/docs/Tutorial.md

 ...
 class LoadHandler(object):
     def OnLoadingStateChange(self, browser, is_loading, **_):
-        # Issue #344 will fix this in next release, so that client
-        # handlers are not called for Developer Tools windows.
-        if browser.GetUrl().startswith("chrome-devtools://"):
-            return
         # This callback is called twice, once when loading starts
         # (is_loading=True) and second time when loading ends
         # (is_loading=False).